appsody/controller/README.md

 ## Known issues

 If the appsody stack of interest uses a script file (.sh for example) that is then edited by the `vi` editor while the script is running, the file modification time is not updated on the container file system until the script ends.
-What this means is that the ON_CHANGE action is not triggered when `vi` write the file.
+What this means is that the ON_CHANGE action is not triggered when `vi` writes the file.

 ## Contributing